pedroilidio/bipartite_learn/docs/user_guide.rst

 with the :class:`bipartite_learn.wrappers.GlobalSingleOutputWrapper` class, but in a drastically faster and more memory efficient way.

-The other criterion options consider a multioutput impurity function when evaluating splits on each axis, similarly to what is done in the first step of the local multioutput adaptation procedure.
+The other criterion options consider a multi-output impurity function when evaluating splits on each axis, similarly to what is done in the first step of the local multi-output adaptation procedure.
 This setting corresponds to the first ideas for a bipartite decision tree algorithm as proposed by [2]_ under the name of Predictive Bi-Clustering Trees.